ESG 2024

 Assessment of the first reporting year

-Large listed companies and companies subject to the supervision of the Swiss Financial Market Supervisory Authority (FINMA) were required to publish a non-financial report for the first time in 2024 for the 2023 financial year, in accordance with Article 964a et seq. of the Swiss Code of Obligations (CO).
+Large listed companies and companies subject to the supervision of the Swiss Financial Market Supervisory Authority (FINMA) were required to publish a non-financial report for the first time in 2024 for the 2023 financial year, in accordance with Articles 964a et seq. of the Swiss Code of Obligations (CO).
 The Ordinance on Mandatory Climate Disclosures has also been applicable to these companies since 1 January 2024.

 The Swiss foundation Ethos, which specialises in socially responsible investing, conducted an evaluation of this first year of non-financial reporting.
 Ethos found that the reports received a high level of support from shareholders, with all of them being approved by an average of over 97% of votes.
 However, Ethos raised several concerns about the quality and transparency of the reports, including the following key points: